rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >
 >-Please explain yourself.
 >
->-The man is the only animal who creates necessities that do not have anything to do with
+>-Man is the only animal who creates necessities that do not have anything to do with
 >the subsistence of the individual or the reproduction of the species.
-It is not enough for him
+Eating is not enough for him
->to eat in order to nourish himself, but he seasons his nourishment to add pleasure to the
+>to nourish himself, but he seasons his nourishment in order to add pleasure to the
->satisfaction of his needs.
-It is not enough to cover himself up to protect from cold,
+>satisfaction of his need.
+Clothing is not enough to protect from cold,
->but he must add on top
+>but he must add, on top
->of this elemental function the requirement of clothing with particular shapes and colors.
+>of this elemental function, the requirement of clothes with particular shapes and colors.
 >Shelter does not content him, for he must construct buildings with harmonious and fanciful
+>lines that exceed his need.
+>Is there anything more useless than the tie you are wearing?
->lines that exceed his needs.
-Well, all these useless addenda on top of pure necessity...
+>Well, all these useless addenda on top of pure necessity...
->is what we call art!
+>is indeed art!
 >
->Gastronomy, the so-called haute couture and decoration are the first arts that our species
+>Gastronomy, the so-called haute couture and decoration are the first arts our species
 >created, as they display the useless excesses to the primary necessities of eating,
 >protection and shelter.
 >